taamfp/NDS_NEM_Workshop_2020/README.md

 # NDS_NEM_Workshop_2020
-## Workshop program for data manipulation, visualization, and introduction to Machine Learning.
+## Data manipulation, visualization, and introduction to Machine Learning.

 <p align="center">
   Hello there!
 Are you ready for some data knowledge?